opentensor/dashboards/README.md

 - Recent data (24-48 hours) is stored in high resolution (raw) format.
 This is suitable for full introspection.
 - Historical data (30-90 days) is stored in low resolution (aggregated) format.
 This is suitable for high-level trend analysis.

-# Validators
+# Getting Started
-This repo contains a streamlit [dashboard]([url](https://opendashboard-v110.streamlit.app/)) which can be used to inspect and analyze the live network.
-It works by pulling validator data from [wandb](https://wandb.ai/opentensor-dev/openvalidators?workspace=default) and using this data for **metric tracking** and **interactive data visualizations**.

 To install:
 ```
 pip install -e .
 ```

-To run dashboard:
+To run a dashboard:
 ```
 streamlit run dashboard.py
 ```
 Alternatively, you can [deploy the app for free on streamlit](https://blog.streamlit.io/host-your-streamlit-app-for-free/), but be warned that the app is limited to 1GB of RAM.

+# Validators
+This repo contains a streamlit [dashboard]([url](https://opendashboard-v110.streamlit.app/)) which can be used to inspect and analyze the live network.
+It works by pulling validator data from [wandb](https://wandb.ai/opentensor-dev/openvalidators?workspace=default) and using this data for **metric tracking** and **interactive data visualizations**.

 ## Screenshots
 ------